pbrzoska024/FPS-MULTIPLAYER-PROJECT-WINDOWS64-32BIT-/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+  Main characteristics and purpose of the project is to create software, multiplayer game that is able to sustain stable connection.

+  Handle established gameplay
+within resources of dedicated server between all connceted players.

 First-person shooter multiplayer game template playable with
 - Windows desktop computers (tested working version)
 - PS4 (after port using dev kit)